Abdull-Kudus/global-news-hub/README.md

 # Global News Hub

 A real-time news aggregation and tracking platform with user authentication, intelligent caching, and advanced filtering capabilities.
-Built with vanilla JavaScript and washington-post rapidapi.
+Built with vanilla JavaScript and washington-post RapidAPI.

 ---